Dovonte Edwards: 2005

 Edwards first national exposure came on Monday Night Football when he intercepted a Brett Favre pass and returned it 51 yards for a touchdown.
 Edwards was a possible reason the Vikings were able to release Ken Irvin and sign a third quarterback, J. T. O'Sullivan, when Daunte Culpepper was lost for the season.

 2006

-Edwards' second NFL season ended prematurely after suffering a season-ending arm injury against Dallas in the preseason while battling with rookie Cedric Griffin for the nickleback spot.
+Edwards' second NFL season ended prematurely after suffering a season-ending arm injury against Dallas in the preseason while battling with rookie Cedric Griffin for the nickelback spot.

 2007

 Edwards looked to make a comeback in 2007 and battle for the nickel and dime spot on the team along with Charles Gordon and Ronyell Whittaker.
 However, he appeared to be the odd man out, as he was cut during the finals roster cuts and claimed by Giants on the same day.
 However, he was released by Giants just six days later.
 Edwards was signed by the Lions to the active roster on October 17.
 Was inactive vs. the Tampa Bay Buccaneers, at the Chicago Bears and vs. the Denver Broncos.
 Made two special teams tackles at Arizona in his first action since signing with the Lions.
 Was inactive vs. the New York Giants, against the Packers and at Minnesota.
 Edwards recorded a career-high in tackles with 10 against the Dallas Cowboys.
 Had three tackles and a pass defensed at the San Diego Chargers.
 Made one tackle and two passes defensed against the Kansas City Chiefs, also had two special teams tackles.
 Had three tackles (two solo) to finish the season at Green Bay.